fenago/tableau-server/md/server/Connecting to Data Sources - Tableau.md

 When a user publishes a workbook that includes an extract, the user can set up a refresh schedule.
-This setting is available from the [Publish Workbook]{.uicontrol} dialog box in Tableau Desktop.
+This setting is available from the [Publish Workbook] dialog box in Tableau Desktop.

 ![](./Connecting%20to%20Data%20Sources%20-%20Tableau_files/everybody_admin_data_scheduling.png)